jskodova/Helsinki-bike-app/README.md

     docker run --name helsinkibikeDB -p 3306:3306 -e MYSQL_ROOT_PASSWORD=password -d mysql:latest
 3. Run the backend app using your IDE of choice (the app was created using IntelliJ)
-4. Access the endpoints using the url http://localhost:8080/api/journeys 5.Run the frontend React app using npm start
+4. Access the endpoints using the url http://localhost:8080/api/journeys
+5. Run the frontend React app using npm start